SAPs are school based meetings with family members and other involved agencies which are held in circumstances of very irregular school attendance.

 A SAO is addressed to parents/carers and will include details of a named educational provision which the child should attend.
 Failure to comply with this order or to provide evidence of a suitable full time alternative could result in the parents being prosecuted.

-For more information on School Attendance Orders please contact Joy Lewis, Court Lead for BAMCE, using the details below.
+For more information on School Attendance Orders please contact the Court Lead for BACME, using the details below: